Site Section Links

 Similar to Halloween, The original holiday Easter was celebrated with special activities, some of which reflect the goddess of fertility theme.
 Of course, hunting for brightly colored eggs hidden by the Easter bunny is one of these.

 The bottom line is that in our celebration of these two holidays we indulge in the trivialization of both good and evil.
-For Halloween we do it by focusing on unreal or fictional evils−ghostly dead souls returning, witches, devils, demons and evil spirits, ghouls, zombies, etc., all of which have nothing to do with the REAL evil experienced under the human condition.
-And for Easter we do it by a more somber focus on superficial or temporary surface virtue−cleaning up and dressing up in our finest clothing, going to a church service, thinking good thoughts about God's sacrifice and praying, all of which have nothing to do with real virtue or the real issues that face us under the human condition.
+For Halloween we do it by focusing on unreal, exagerated, or fictional evils−ghostly dead souls returning, witches, devils, demons and evil spirits, ghouls, zombies, etc., all of which have nothing to do with the REAL evil experienced under the human condition.
+And for Easter we do it by a more somber focus on superficial or temporary surface virtue−cleaning up and dressing up in our finest clothing, going to a church service, paying our once or twice a year respects, thinking good thoughts about God's sacrifice and praying, all of which have nothing to do with real virtue or the real issues that face us under the human condition.

 Noteworthy is that most people neither know nor care anything about the cause or instigation of these holidays and their original meaning.
 Of course, one common thing these holidays share is candy, lot's of candy!
 What fun we can have with a sugar high in our state of denial!